brandonvfx/sg-restful/README.md

 ### Tags

 In order to facilitate testing, sg-restful makes use of a mocks from the testify package.
-Because of this, tests should be run using `go test -tags test`.
+Because of this, tests should be run using `script/test`.

 ### Writing Out a Log File